Please use the link below to apply for your HMO licence.

 When should I apply?

-The Additional Licensing designation came into effect on 1 September 2015.
-If you are a landlord or managing agent operating a HMO property within Worcester City, and do not already hold a mandatory HMO licence, you will need to apply for an additional licence from 1st September 2015.
+If you are a landlord or managing agent operating a HMO property within (the five designated wards within) Worcester City, and do not already hold a mandatory HMO licence, you will need to apply for an additional licence.
 It is an offence under Section 72 of the Housing Act 2004, if a person having control of, or managing a HMO operates a licensable HMO which is required to be licensed under the Additional or Mandatory Licensing Scheme, but which is not so licensed.
 The maximum fine if prosecuted is now unlimited or there is a civil penalty fine of up to £30,000.

 How long will Additional Licensing last and how long will my licence last for?